Today I am sharing my favourite stinging nettle recipe – Nettle Crisps. They are cheap and simple to make, delicious and incredibly healthy!

 Wash and dry the nettles, stripping the leaves from any stem.

-Combine all the seasoning ingredients in a large bowl, and toss in your leaves, so they get a good coating.
+Combine all the seasoning ingredients in a large bowl.
+Toss in your leaves, so they get a good coating.

 Place the nettles on a baking sheet in a single layer.
 Note the leaves will still sting at this stage so take care and DON’T be tempted to try one yet!
 (Cooking the leaves will denature the sting).